18F/guides/CONTRIBUTING.md

 ### CODEOWNERS

-The TTS Handbook uses the GitHub
+The 18F Approaches uses the GitHub
 ["code owners" feature](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-repository-on-github/about-code-owners)
 to automatically add content owners as a reviewer.
 This means that in most cases, you as a contributor should not need to manually add anyone for a review.